-Our next Public Ice Cream Class will be taking place in December, but we haven't set a date yet!
-Email us at to register your interest, and you'll be the first to find out.
+Our next Public Ice Cream Class will be taking place in January, but haven't set the date yet.
+Fill up the form below to register your interest and you'll be the first to find out.

 Searching for a fun get-together idea or a memorable corporate team bonding activity?
 Let us teach you how to make ice cream from scratch without the use of an ice cream maker.